rathaROG/lapx/benchmark.md

 To achieve optimal performance of `lapjvx()` or `lapjv()` in object tracking application, follow the implementation in the current [`benchmark_tracking.py`](https://github.com/rathaROG/lapx/blob/main/.github/test/benchmark_tracking.py) script.

+(See more results on various platforms and architectures [here](https://github.com/rathaROG/lapx/actions/runs/18620330585))

 <details><summary>Show the results:</summary>

 ```